Digital art: Computer-generated animated imagery

-Artists have used artificial intelligence to create artwork since at least the 1960s.
-Since their design in 2014, some artists have created artwork using a generative adversarial network (GAN), which is a machine learning framework that allows two "algorithms" to compete with each other and iterate.
-It is usually used to let the computer find the best solution by itself.
-It can be used to generate pictures that have visual effects similar to traditional fine art.
-The essential idea of image generators is that people can use text descriptions to let AI convert their text into visual picture content.
-Anyone can turn their language into a painting through a picture generator.
-And some artists can use image generators to generate their paintings instead of drawing from scratch, and then they use the generated paintings as a basis to improve them and finally create new digital paintings.
-This greatly reduces the threshold of painting and challenges the traditional definition of painting art.

 Generation Process

 Generally, the user can set the input, and the input content includes detailed picture content that the user wants.
 For example, the content can be a scene's content, characters, weather, character relationships, specific items, etc. It can also include selecting a specific artist style, screen style, image pixel size, brightness, etc. Then picture generators will return several similar pictures generated according to the input (generally, 4 pictures are given now).
 After receiving the results generated by picture generators, the user can select one picture as a result he wants or let the generator redraw and return to new pictures.

-In addition, it is worth mentioning the whole process: it is also similar to the "generator" and "discriminator" modules in GANs.

 Awards and recognition

 In both 1991 and 1992, Karl Sims won the Golden Nica award at Prix Ars Electronica for his 3D AI animated videos using artificial evolution.
 In 2009, Eric Millikin won the Pulitzer Prize along with several other awards for his artificial intelligence art that was critical of government corruption in Detroit and resulted in the city's mayor being sent to jail.
 In 2018 Christie's auction house in New York sold an artificial intelligence work, "Edmond de Bellamy" for US$432,500.
 It was created by a collective in Paris named "Obvious".

 In 2019, Stephanie Dinkins won the Creative Capital award for her creation of an evolving artificial intelligence based on the "interests and culture(s) of people of color."

-Also in 2019, Sougwen Chung won the Lumen Prize for her performances with a robotic arm that uses AI to attempt to draw in a manner similar to Chung.

 In 2022, an amateur artist using Midjourney won the first-place $300 prize in a digital art competition at the Colorado State Fair.
 Also in 2022, Refik Anadol created an artificial intelligence art installation at the Museum of Modern Art in New York, based on the museum's own collection.